eduardotoledoZero/eduardo.toledo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

- am System Engineer from National University of Colombia graduated in 1994 with a Master of Economic sciences from Pontifical Javerian University obtained in 2002 and a specialization in Project Management from Colombian School of Engineering Julio Garavito.
+I am System Engineer from National University of Colombia graduated in 1994 with a Master of Economic sciences from Pontifical Javerian University obtained in 2002 and a specialization in Project Management from Colombian School of Engineering Julio Garavito.
 I am currently pursuing a master’s degree in Data Analytic Intelligence from University of the Andes, which is the most prestigious